 Youth Care Worker Intern Job Description

-Choose to DO, Inc. is a nonprofit founded March 8, 2016, centered around mental health and wellness for BIPOC teens
+Choose to DO, Inc. is a nonprofit founded March 8, 2016, that provides mental health resources to BIPOC teens in low income communities.

 YOUTH CARE WORKER INTERN RESPONSIBILITIES